Raveena Desraj Shrestha

 Shrestha started her career as trainee assistant in Standard Chartered Bank.
-She joined Mega Bank Nepal Limited as the chief business officer and corporate affairs and is now the DCEO of the bank.
+She joined Mega Bank Nepal Limited as the chief business officer and corporate affairs and was also the DCEO of the bank.
 Shrestha is a member of Nepal Chamber Of Commerce (NCC) in the Bank, Finance & Insurance Committee.
 She is the vice-chairman of Women Entrepreneur Development Committee appointed by the Federation of Nepalese Chambers of Commerce and Industry (FNCCI).

 Shrestha has won two 21st Century Golden Phoenix Award from Malaysia-based Asia Excellence Entrepreneur Federation one in 2014 and the other in 2015.
 She also won the Lady of Excellence Award in 2014.

 Shrestha had a cameo in a thriller movie, Soul Sister.